Position

 Average Salary: $64,001

-Portland provides a creative and progressive environment for archivists.
-The city's emphasis on sustainability and community history offers unique opportunities for those in the field.
+Portland offers a creative and progressive environment for archivists, with roles in non-profits and cultural institutions.
+The city's emphasis on sustainability and community supports a unique approach to historical records management.

 Find Archivist jobs in Portland, OR